 Did you know that it’s possible to till a garden without a tiller?
 Today, we are going to look at how I use my favorite farm animal, the pig, to till our garden for us naturally.

 We had an area on our farm where we wanted to put a new garden.
 There had never been a garden there before so we decided to till it up before using it.

 One of the things we try to do on our farm is to let nature work so we don’t have to.
-And with that in mind, we decided to let our pigs till our garden for us.
+And with that in mind, since we also raise pigs, we decided to let our pigs till our garden for us.